 19 Nevada Law Journal 509 (2018)

-This essay is organized in four parts.
-Part I will describe how environmental justice's distributive justice vision was at odds with environmental law's positivist, proceduralist core, and how that difference helps to account for the difficulties that followed.
-Part II will describe one of those difficulties: the disparate impact problem and the considerable drag it has imposed on equal protection-based efforts to pursue environmental justice.
-Part III will take up the potential federalism issues arising under the equal protection clause and Commerce Clause, respectively.
-Part IV will explain the advantages that a Thirteenth Amendment approach may hold over these equal protection and Commerce Clause paths in relation to the disparate impact problem and the federalism problem.
+Part I will describes how environmental justice’s distributive justice vision was at odds with environmental law’s positivist, proceduralist core, and how that difference helps to account for the constitutional difficulties that followed.
+Part II describe one of those difficulties: the disparate impact problem and the considerable drag it has imposed on equal protection-based efforts to pursue environmental justice.
+Part III discusses the potential federalism issues for environmental justice arising under the equal protection clause and Commerce Clause, respectively.
+Part IV explains the relative advantages that a Thirteenth Amendment approach over equal protection and Commerce Clause approaches in relation to the disparate impact problem and the federalism problem.

 Konar-Steenberg, Mehmet K., "Root and Branch: The Thirteenth Amendment and Environmental Justice" (2018).
 Faculty Scholarship.
 466.